starcraftman/pakit/docs/pakit_recipes.rst

   explains how to specify build instructions.

 **Recipe Verification**
-  details how to verify the recipe suceeded.
+  details how to verify the recipe succeeded.

 Recipe Naming
 -------------